inkscope/inkscope-ansible/README.md

 ### Playbook

-Inkscope on Ubuntu installation with the playbook could be run by the command:
+Inkscope installation with the playbook could be run by the command:

-    ansible-playbook inkscope_ubuntu.yaml

-and on centos by:

-    ansible-playbook inkscope_universal.yaml
+    ansible-playbook inkscope.yaml